Azuma06/telegram-chatbot/README.md

 - The bot owner can use the keyword `vapp` to view all scheduled appointments.

 ## License
+TODO

-This project is licensed under the MIT License.
+This project is licensed under the ...
+License.